neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

-For this problem, the temperature that gets mapped into OpenMC is sourced from the `temp` auxiliary variable (which Cardinal automatically creates for you, hence we didn't need to add it ourselves in the `AuxVariables` block).
+For this problem, the temperature that gets mapped into OpenMC is sourced from the `temp` auxiliary variable (which Cardinal automatically creates for you).
 However, when multiple applications are writing into a single auxiliary variable, it can be easy to accidentally overwrite nodal values from application $A$ with nodal values from application $B$, unless you carefully use block restriction in the MOOSE transfers (which not all transfers support).
-Therefore, we provide a convenient user feature in Cardinal that will automatically "populate" the `temp` variable using temperature fields obtained from multiple different applications.
+Therefore, we provide a convenient syntax that will automatically "populate" the `temp` variable using temperature fields obtained from multiple different applications.
 This is shown with the `temperature_variables` and `temperature_blocks` parameters.
+This essentially means that Cardinal will create auxiliary variables named `solid_temp` and `nek_temp` (note that you don't see these in the `AuxVariables` block) and create auxiliary kernels to fill the union `temp` variable with these components.
+Later in the `Transfers` block, all data transfers from the sub-applications will write into either `solid_temp` or `nek_temp`.

 Finally, we provide some additional specifications for how to run OpenMC.
 We set the number of batches and various triggers that will automatically